Our Advertising Campaigns

 One NHS waiting time that is not going up…

-A powerful advertising campaign launched on 4th November 2015, aimed to get the Department of Health and NHS England to reinstate Abraxane®, a breakthrough life-extending drug for the treatment of advanced pancreatic cancer that has been removed from the Cancer Drugs Fund.
+This was a powerful advertising campaign launched on 4th November 2015, aimed to get the Department of Health and NHS England to reinstate Abraxane®, a breakthrough life-extending drug for the treatment of advanced pancreatic cancer that has been removed from the Cancer Drugs Fund.
 You can read all about the campaign here.

 Pancreatic Cancer Aware